-Impairment in joint venture
+Impairment of investment in joint ventures

-In determining whether its investment in joint venture is impaired, the company evaluates the market and economic environment in which the joint venture operates and its economic performance to determine if indicators of impairment exist.
-Where such indicators exist, the joint venture's recoverable amount is determined by reference to the carrying amount of its net assets, which management believes approximates recoverable amount.
+In determining whether its investment in joint ventures is impaired, the company evaluates the market and economic environment in which the joint ventures operate and its economic performance to determine if indicators of impairment exist.
+Where such indicators exist, the joint ventures' recoverable amount is determined by assessing the value in use of the investments.
 Management is confident that no allowance for impairment is necessary.
-The carrying amount of the company's investment in joint venture is disclosed in Note 8.
+The carrying amount of the company's investment in joint ventures is disclosed in Note 6.